GamingNJncos/ResearchNotes_RC400L/README.md

 - `root` dump — root with cachefs overlay applied
 - `modem` image — baseband firmware partition

-Focus on `system` and `recovery` first.
-The modem partition is a separate RTOS image and less useful for application-layer research unless you're going deep on the baseband.

 **Extraction tooling note (Windows pain):**